caramortati/C2-Beaconing-Wireshark/README.md

 - Wireshark was configured to capture and monitor traffic between both machines.
 This setup allowed for safe testing and observation of malicious communication patterns.

 ### 4.2 Dectection & Analysis (Primary Focus)
-- This phrase represent the core of the project, where Wireshark was used to analyze network traffic and detect C2 beaconing behavior.
+- This phase represents the core of the project, where Wireshark was used to analyze network traffic and detect C2 beaconing behavior.
 - Captured and inspected network traffic using Wireshark
 - Applied filters to isolate relevant communication:
 - ```bash